 An appraisal will cost roughly 300 euros (depending on the value of the property).
 The appraiser uses two approaches to calculating the value of a property:

 - They will measure the property to draw up a floor plan and calculate the square meters, then multiply this by the value per square meters in the area.
 This value then gets adjusted by a number of factors, such as whether the house can be moved into right away or needs renovation.

 - They will find similar properties that have been sold in the area recently.

-Regarding price per square meter for apartments, make sure whether you're dealing with m2 construido (constructed) or with m2 util (usable).
+Regarding price per square meter for apartments, make sure whether you're dealing with m2 construido (constructed space) or with m2 util (usable space).
 Construido includes common space: stairs, air shafts, walls, etc. The difference between the two numbers can vary widely, but on average m2 construido is 27% more than m2 util.

 For a new construction, you should get:

 There is a national registry of real estate agents -- Agente de la Propiedad Inmobiliaria (API) -- but agencies are not required to become members.
 In fact, many large agencies are not members.
 With an API agency, there are more controls.
 For example, there are declared fee guidelines (between 3% and 5%).

 In Spain, there are no required inspections, such as for excessive radon levels, termite damage, or structural damage.
 However, most cities in Spain have approved a regulation to require inspections for all buildings over 50 years old (the required age may vary depending on the city).
 So when you buy an older apartment or house, you should request this report, since the report may prescribe costly renovation work that must be performed on the building within a certain time frame.

 when you buy a property, the bank performing the mortgage will always ask for a standard property appraisal.
 This appraisal does not include property surveying.
 If you would like a property survey, please see our property survey service.